Austinhamilton1/stratagraph/README.md

 # StrataGraph
-StrataGraph: A Multi-Tier Temporal Graph Store with Bounded-Staleness Consistency”
+StrataGraph: A Multi-Tier Temporal Graph Store with Bounded-Staleness Consistency